Katerine Duska

 Katerine Duska (Κατερίνα Ντούσκα; born 5 November 1989) is a Greek-Canadian singer and songwriter.
 She represented Greece in the Eurovision Song Contest 2019 with the song "Better Love" which was released on 6 March 2019.

 Biography

 Duska was born on 5 November 1989 in Montreal, Canada, and currently resides in Athens, Greece.

 She released her 2015 debut album with the title Embodiment.
 In 2018, she appeared in a concert at the Concert Hall in Athens performing songs from her album with songs composed by Swedish singer-songwriter Albin Lee Meldau.
 Meldau also appeared in concert with Duska in September 2018 at the Palace Garden in Athens.
 In December 2018, she made a guest appearance at a concert of musician Petros Klampanis.

 Eurovision Participation

-Duska participated in the 2019 Eurovision Song Contest and placed 21st with 74 points after successfully qualifying from the first semi final of the competition.
-Talking to Wiwibloggs about her song, she said “Love has nothing to do with gender, it’s a very pro-human song”.
+Duska participated in the Eurovision Song Contest 2019 and placed 21st with 74 points after qualifying from the first semi final of the competition.
+Talking to Wiwibloggs about her song, she said "Love has nothing to do with gender, it’s a very pro-human song".